BANKRUPTCY

 information).

-During the bankruptcy, the debtor’s commercial
+During the bankruptcy, the debtor’s commercial and financial

-trustee for a specified statutory period.
+specified statutory period.
+The duration

-depending on the filing date, it can have the benefit of erasing the debt(s),
+filing date, it can have the benefit of erasing the debt(s), even if they were

-even if they were not satisfied by the sale of the debtor’s assets.
+not satisfied by the sale of the debtor’s assets.

 3.